 It’s a Balancing Act: Social, Emotional, and Academic Skills

 Kindergarten isn’t just about ABCs and 123s.
 It’s a social jungle gym where kids learn to navigate friendships, share toys, and follow classroom routines.
-So, how can you tell if your child is prepped for this social butterfly role?
+So, how can you tell if your child is prepped for this social butterfly role?- Building Buddies: Does your child initiate playdates or enjoy group activities?
+Can they share and take turns?
+These are golden signs they’re ready to navigate the social playground of kindergarten.

 - Following the Leader (Kind Of): Can your child listen and follow instructions, even if it means putting away their favorite toy for a group activity?
 This skill is crucial for a smooth school experience.